-In 2017, I married Jude Kalman, a Gold Coast filmmaker and producing director for creative agency Fotomedia, and we work together on a variety of community and charitable initiatives.
-The Gold Coast Hinterland is the perfect place to raise my three young sons, John (8), Edward (6) and Emerson (4).
+In July 2017, I married Jude Kalman, a Gold Coast filmmaker and producing director for creative agency Fotomedia, and we work together on a variety of community and charitable initiatives through her company FishFilms.
+The Gold Coast Hinterland is the perfect place to raise my three young sons, John (10), Edward (8) and Emerson (6).
 I love to visit the many local parks with them and feel like the country town attitude Mudgeeraba is famous for is relaxing and helps me retreat from my busy life.
-The boys and I visit the southern beaches from time to time, visit Mosaic Baptist Church on the odd free weekend, and I love getting out and about to see live music throughout the city.
-I love to watch and play basketball, I don’t mind a game of 500, and I’m partial to a glass of red with my steak, particularly if there’s a bit of jazz music in the background.
+The boys and I, with Jude, visit the southern beaches from time to time, visit a local church on the odd free weekend, and I love getting out and about to see live music throughout the city.
+I love to watch and play basketball, I don’t mind a game of 500, and I’m partial to a glass of red with my steak, particularly if there’s a bit of music in the background.

-I’m excited about the opportunity to lead our division for the coming decade, proudly representing the city as we host the 2018 Commonwealth Games and hopefully continuing the work of previous Councillors, whilst trying to connect the growing number of young families like my own to the wonderful legacy of community spirit generated by pioneering families who have lived in our area for many generations.
+I’m excited about the opportunity to lead our division for the coming decade, proudly representing the city as we build on the legacy of the 2018 Commonwealth Games and hopefully continuing the work of previous Councillors, whilst trying to connect the growing number of young families like my own to the wonderful community spirit generated by pioneering families who have lived in our area for many generations.